yabetse-geb/ShutEyeShowdownConcept_backend/design/concepts/api-generation.md

 }
 ```
 ---

 ### POST /api/CompetitionManager/recordStat

 **Description:** Records a sleep adherence event (success or failure) for a user, updating their score in all relevant active competitions.

 **Requirements:**
 - The user `u` must be a participant in at least one active competition.
-- The `dateStr` must be a valid date string.
+- The `dateStr` must be a valid date string that falls within the active competition's date range.

 **Effects:**
 - The user's score is updated (+1 for success, -1 for failure) in every active competition they are part of where the event date falls within the competition's date range.